EngineerAbdulQadir/Learning-Python-Programming-Language/Class 01/Readme.md

 How about 23453453 X 56456?
 You will start searching for a calculator or open a new tab to calculate.

-This 100 days of code series will help you learn Python from the start to the end.
+This 100 class of code series will help you learn Python from the start to the end.
 We will start from 0, and by the time we finish this course, I promise you will be a job-ready Python developer!

 ## What is Python?
 - Python is a dynamically typed, general-purpose programming language that supports both object-oriented and functional programming approaches.